Advertiser Disclosure

 What really sets the Platinum Card apart, though, and what is meant to justify its hefty $799 annual fee, is the outstanding travel benefits.

-As a Platinum cardholder, you’ll automatically be bestowed with Marriott Gold Elite status and Hilton Gold status.
+Beyond airport lounge access, as a Platinum cardholder, you'll also be automatically bestowed with Marriott Gold Elite status and Hilton Gold status.
 These fast-tracked membership levels come with their own series of valuable benefits when staying at each chain.

 Another outstanding benefit is access to American Express's Fine Hotels & Resorts program, which allows you to book special rates at select luxury hotels around the world.
 These rates include perks such as suite upgrades, daily breakfast for two, and benefits unique to each property (examples include a private airport transfer or a spa & dining credit).
 The FHR program often pops up with third-night-free or fourth-night-free offers as well, meaning that there's plenty of good deals to be had.